kaitoy/pcap4j/README.md

 Why Pcap4J was born
 --------
-I have been developing an SNMP network simulator(SNeO, available at the link below) by Java.
-During the development, I got need to capture packets, and I found that the pcap API is useful for it.
+I have been developing an SNMP network simulator(SNeO, available at the link below) by Java, which needed to capture packets and I found the [pcap](http://en.wikipedia.org/wiki/Pcap) was useful for it.
-Although there are some implementations of pcap API; libpcap for UNIX and WinPcap for Windows, because they are both native libraries, a Java wrapper library is necessary in order to use them for SNeO.
+Although there are some implementations of the pcap such as libpcap(for UNIX) and WinPcap(for Windows), because they are both native libraries, a Java wrapper library was necessary in order to use them for SNeO.
-I searched it and found three Java wrapper libraries for pcap; [jpcap](http://jpcap.sourceforge.net/), [jNetPcap](http://jnetpcap.com/), and [Jpcap](http://netresearch.ics.uci.edu/kfujii/Jpcap/doc/).
+I researched it and found three Java wrapper libraries for pcap: [jpcap](http://jpcap.sourceforge.net/), [jNetPcap](http://jnetpcap.com/), and [Jpcap](http://netresearch.ics.uci.edu/kfujii/Jpcap/doc/).
-But both jpcap and jNetPcap are unsuitable for SNeO because they seem to be designed for mainly capturing packets and not to be much useful for making and sending packets.
-On the other hand, Jpcap is useful for making and sending packets.
-But it has a defect in capturing ICMP packets and it has already stopped updating long ago.
+But both jpcap and jNetPcap were unsuitable for SNeO because they seemed to be designed for mainly capturing packets and not to be useful for making and sending packets so much.
+On the other hand, Jpcap looked useful for making and sending packets.
+But it had a defect in capturing ICMP packets and its development seemed to be stopped long ago.
-So I decided to develop Pcap4j.
+That's why I started developing Pcap4j.

 Features
 -------

 * Capturing packets via a network interface and converting them into Java objects.
-  You can access the packet objects to obtain fields of packets.
+  You can get/set each field of a packet header via the Java object converted from the packet.
-  You can also craft packets objects as you like.
+  You can also craft a packet object from scratch.
-* Sending packet objects to real network.
+* Sending packet objects to a real network.
-* Implementations for Ethernet, IEEE802.1Q, ARP, IPv4(RFC791 and RFC1349), IPv6(RFC2460), ICMPv4(RFC792), TCP(RFC793), and UDP.
+* Supported protocols: Ethernet, IEEE802.1Q, ARP, IPv4(RFC791 and RFC1349), IPv6(RFC2460), ICMPv4(RFC792), TCP(RFC793), and UDP.
-* All packet classes are serializable and thread-safe(practically immutable).
+* All built-in packet classes are serializable and thread-safe(practically immutable).
-* Pluggable packet classes.
+* You can add a protocol support without modifying Pcap4J library itself.
-* Dumping and reading pcap-formatted files(e.g. capture file of Wireshark)
+* Dumping and reading pcap-formatted files(e.g. a capture file of Wireshark).

 Supported Operating Systems
 ---------------------------